vENEZUELA EARTHQUAKE RELIEF FAQs

 How does my donation actually reach people in Venezuela?
 Funds are channeled directly from Saludos Connection to our trusted partners on the ground — the medical teams responding at the disaster sites and the organizations caring for older adults — who use them to deliver care, purchase supplies, and cover the logistics of reaching the affected areas.
 The path is short and direct by design — fewer steps, faster help.

 Why purchase supplies locally instead of shipping them from the U.S.?
 The supplies that save lives right now — medicine, food, water, hygiene and first-aid essentials — already exist inside Venezuela.
 What is missing is not the goods but the means to acquire them quickly, where they are needed.
 Buying locally avoids a cross-border logistics chain that simply cannot move fast enough in an emergency, and it puts help on a doorstep in days rather than weeks.
-Moving money in the ground also helps the fragile economy to keep running.
+Moving money on the ground also helps the fragile economy keep running.
+Next steps include shipping supplies.

 What will my donation fund?
 Two things.
 For the immediate response: support for the medical teams treating victims and the logistics that get them to the disaster sites.
 For sustained care: essentials for older adults in crisis — medicine, food, clean water, and hygiene and first-aid items — prioritized by our partners according to the needs they see firsthand.